timpaul/form-extractor-prototype/README.md

 It uses the [Claude 3 LLM](https://claude.ai) model by Anthropic.

-A single extraction of an A4 form costs about 10p.
+A single extraction of an A4 form page costs about 10p.

 It replicates the form structure in JSON, following the schema used by [GOV.UK Forms](https://www.forms.service.gov.uk/).